 Planning an update of existing or evergreen content?

-Margot Lester and Taylor Sisk have both been editors of newsletters, magazines, newspapers and books.
+Margot Lester, Taylor Sisk & Pete Andersen have been editors of newsletters, magazines, newspapers and books.
 We’ve got AP Style and Chicago Style down.
 Engage us to take a care of:

 Content refreshing: Revising existing and evergreen content to give it a fresh feel and improve overall quality, including: